 Concrete Base Design

 The concrete base should be Square.
-When setting out your base, make sure that the shuttering is square and that the external dimensions are 100mm (3”) larger (each side and front and rear) than the size of the building you have bought.
-If in any doubt, seek advice and confirmation of the size of your building from either the company or from your local agent.
+When setting out your base, make sure that the shuttering is square and that the external dimensions are ideally 75mm (2”) larger (each side and front and rear) than the size of the building you have bought.
+If in any doubt, seek advice and confirmation of the size of your building from either the Garage manufacturer or White Rose Buildings.
 To make sure your base is square, measure the diagonals AD and BC – they should be the same.
-If not, adjust your shuttering until they are – your base will be Square.
+If not, adjust your shuttering until they are – your base will then be Square.

 The concrete base should be Level.
 There must be no slope from side to side, back to front or front to back.
-If the base isn’t level, we will not be able to build your garage properly, and the Hanson 10 year guarantee may be invalidated if we do build it.
+If the base isn’t level, the installers may not be able to build your garage properly, and the 10 year guarantee may be invalidated if they do build it.

-If the base is too far out of level, we will have to abort the delivery, and it will cost up to 20% of the value of the garage as a redelivery charge, and potentially delay redelivery of your building for at least 2-3 weeks.
+If the base is too far out of level, they may have to abort the delivery, and it will cost up to 20% of the value of the garage as a redelivery charge, and potentially delay redelivery of your building for at least 2-3 weeks.